No767/Deltaline-Docs/docs/Issues With the Digital Portfolio.md

 - Text compression
 - Python / Django web app instead of HTML + CSS
 - Redis Cache
-- Send everything to a MySQL database for search and other stuff
+- Send everything to a MySQL database for search and other stuff (or NoSQL instead...)
 - Change all CSS files to SCSS
 - if self hosting, switch to using Nginx or Apache instead

 ## Possible Addtions
-- Search Function (MySQL + Apache Lucene + Docker)
+- Search Function (MySQL + Apache Lucene)